HomeArticle

 Of course, the underlying driving forces of human beings won't change.
 You still have to move, find a job, and consider starting a family.

-However, this day is not far away.
+However, this day is not far off.

 3. One person can do the work of a medium - sized company.